fastoch/jsMastery-React19/README.md

   const [searchTerm, setSearchTerm] = useState('');

   useEffect(() => {

-  }, [])
+    // calling the function that will fetch movies from the API }, [])
 ```
 We've provided an empty dependency array so the effect will only run once, when the component is rendered for the first time.